Advanced Search Operators for Bing and Google (Guide and Cheat Sheet)

 What Are Search Engine Operators?

-Search operators are a prefix or addition to a query in Google or Bing that limits the results set.
-They work like filters that you can customize as needed.
+Search operators are commands that use special characters along with a query to make the search engine results more specific.
+Essentially, they work like filters that you can customize as needed.

 Why Should I Use a Search Operator?